cyberbotics/webots-doc/reference/camera.md

 The `wb_camera_image_get_red(), wb_camera_image_get_green()` and
 `wb_camera_image_get_blue()` macros can be used for directly accessing the pixel RGB levels from the pixel coordinates.
-The `wb_camera_image_get_grey()` macro works in a similar way but returns the grey level of the specified pixel by averaging the three RGB components.
+The `wb_camera_image_get_grey()` macro works in a similar way but returns the gray level of the specified pixel by averaging the three RGB components.
 In the C version, these four macros return an `unsigned char` in the range [0..255].
 Here is a C usage example: